isteves/flashcards/README.md

 <!-- badges: end -->

 The goal of flashcards is to bring some Hebrew into my daily R work.
+All these words are gathered on the job, so they tend to be related to data science / fraud / e-commerce / programming.

 ## Installation